-The possibility of herpes simplex virus infection needs to be considered in any neonate with a sepsis-like presentation.
+The possibility of herpes simplex virus infection needs to be considered in any neonate (newborn up to 4 weeks of age) with a sepsis-like presentation.

 Results of general laboratory tests of blood and urine may be abnormal, but these results are nondiagnostic.
 Elevated peripheral white blood cell counts, elevated sedimentation rates, hypernatremia and hyponatremia, hypoglycemia, increased serum concentrations of hepatocellular enzymes, and abnormal coagulation test results all attest to the multisystemic nature of the infection and its complications.

-Cranial computerized axial tomographic and magnetic resonance scans demonstrate patchy, multifocal areas consistent with necrosis, edema, or both, and these areas often appear hemorrhagic during acute illness (09; 12).
-Later, widespread cystic encephalomalacia may be seen (07; 11).
+Cranial computerized axial tomographic and magnetic resonance scans demonstrate patchy, multifocal areas consistent with necrosis, edema, or both, and these areas often appear hemorrhagic during acute illness.
+Later, widespread cystic encephalomalacia may be seen (04).

 Serologic tests are of little help diagnostically.
-Most serologic tests cannot differentiate between herpes simplex virus-1 and herpes simplex virus-2, cannot distinguish maternal from infant antibody, and require up to 2 weeks to confirm infection.
-Rapid serologic tests that detect IgM-specific anti-herpes simplex virus antibodies may help with early decisions regarding therapy of asymptomatic, high-risk neonates, but they do not eliminate the need to confirm infection (Wang and Huang 1993).
+Most serologic tests cannot differentiate between herpes simplex virus 1 and herpes simplex virus 2, cannot distinguish maternal from infant antibody, and require up to 2 weeks to confirm infection.
+Rapid serologic tests that detect IgM-specific anti-herpes simplex virus antibodies may help with early decisions regarding therapy of asymptomatic, high-risk neonates, but they do not eliminate the need to confirm infection (45).

 The laboratory diagnosis of neonatal herpes infection can be established in any of 3 ways: (1) virologically by isolating the virus in traditional viral culture; (2) molecularly by detecting viral DNA using polymerase chain reaction assays; or (3) immunologically by detecting viral antigens using rapid direct immunofluorescence assays (02).
-For infants at risk for herpes simplex virus infection, cultures should be obtained from swabs of oropharynx and conjunctiva, fluid from skin vesicles, CSF, blood buffy coat, and urine (51).
-Viral culture from CSF has a poor yield, likely due to neutralization by anti-HSV IgG antibodies (13).
+Among these techniques, the molecular approach with PCR is the most rapid and sensitive.
+For infants at risk for herpes simplex virus infection, samples should be obtained from swabs of oropharynx and conjunctiva, fluid from skin vesicles, CSF, blood buffy coat, and urine and should be tested by PCR.
+Viral culture, especially from CSF, has a poor yield, likely due to neutralization by anti-herpes simplex virus IgG antibodies (12).
 Brain biopsies are rarely required to diagnose neonatal herpes simplex virus encephalitis, but the virus can be recovered from fresh brain tissue obtained by biopsy or from autopsy.

-Any visible lesion should be scraped and the cells obtained stained for inclusion bodies.
+Any visible lesion should be scraped and tested by PCR.
+The scraped cells can also be stained for inclusion bodies.
 Unfortunately, histologic and immunocytochemical stains have a false-negative rate of about 30% and, therefore, cannot be relied on exclusively for confirmation of infection.

 The possibility of herpes simplex virus infection must be considered in any neonate with signs or symptoms of sepsis.
-Specific anti-herpes simplex virus drug therapy instituted as early as possible is essential to prevent death and to minimize sequelae.
-The first drug proven to be effective for neonatal herpes simplex virus infections was vidarabine (adenine arabinoside [ARA-A]) (06; 55; 52).
+Specific anti–herpes simplex virus drug therapy instituted as early as possible, without waiting for confirmatory test results, is essential to prevent death and to minimize sequelae.
+The first drug proven to be effective for neonatal herpes simplex virus infections was vidarabine (adenine arabinoside [ARA-A]) (07).
 Vidarabine is given at a dose of 15 mg/kg per day as a 12-hour intravenous infusion.

-Subsequent studies have shown acyclovir to be equally effective at lowering mortality and improving outcome of survivors (54; 03).
-Acyclovir is now the drug of choice for herpes simplex virus encephalitis because it is more convenient to administer and more soluble in intravenous fluids and requires smaller volumes of fluid to administer than vidarabine.
-Acyclovir should be started empirically in infants with suspected infection as delayed treatment of neonates with herpes virus infection is associated with increased risk of death (44).
-Acyclovir is given intravenously at a dose of 20 mg/kg every 8 hours (60 mg/kg per day), and treatment is continued for at least 21 days for neonatal herpes simplex virus encephalitis and disseminated herpes simplex virus disease (24).
+Acyclovir should be started empirically in infants with suspected infection as delayed treatment of neonates with herpes virus infection is associated with increased risk of death (48).
+Acyclovir is given intravenously at a dose of 20 mg/kg every 8 hours (60 mg/kg per day), and treatment is continued for at least 21 days for neonatal herpes simplex virus encephalitis and disseminated herpes simplex virus disease (19).
 Patients’ white blood cell counts should be monitored throughout treatment as acyclovir can cause significant neutropenia.
-Repeat CSF polymerase chain reaction for herpes simplex virus should be performed at the end of treatment, and antiviral therapy should be continued if still positive (22).
-Evaluating CSF for signs of inflammation at 1 to 2 and 4 to 6 weeks post-treatment has also been recommended as a method to detect subclinical recurrence of herpes simplex virus encephalitis (16).
+Repeat CSF polymerase chain reaction for herpes simplex virus should be performed at the end of treatment, and antiviral therapy should be continued if still positive (23).

 Because many patients have multiorgan systemic illness, aggressive supportive treatment of shock, coagulation disorders, and respiratory distress is of paramount importance.
 Secondary bacterial infections require parenteral antibiotic therapy.
 Antiepileptic medication for acute seizures, as well as postencephalitic epilepsy, may be required.